jakubLangr/presentationLC/index.Rmd

 Any loan that is not paid back by the lender is a significant source of worries to the company.

-But upon making the loan application, we are already collecting substantial number of information that is usually evaluated by the loan officer, but people can sometimes be biased or overlook statistically significant information.
+But upon making the loan application, we are already collecting substantial number of information that is usually evaluated by the loan officer, who decides whether to give out the loan, but the officer can sometimes be biased or overlook statistically significant information.

-Hence we can investigate whether the loans we have done in the past and their actual outcome (observed) to make smarter loans in the future.
+Hence we can investigate whether the loans we had done in the past and their actual outcome (observed) to make smarter loans in the future.

 # This is a well studied problem.

-But it is also vital, we estimate that the savings could be around $350,000--based on the average loan size for the "uncreditworthy" loans and the performance of our model at a set threshold (to be explained later).
+But it is also vital, as we estimate that our savings could be around $350,000 per cycle if we integrate the model into our decision making--based on the average loan size for the "uncreditworthy" loans and the performance of our model at a set threshold (to be explained later).

 --- .class #id

 ## Business proposition

-If we can succesfully identify bad loans and not give them out, then we can substantially _decrease_ the interest good borrowers are paying and _increase_ profits.
-Just by _identifying the right borrowers based on data we already collect_.
+If we can succesfully identify bad loans and not give them out, then we can substantially _decrease_ the interest good borrowers are paying and _increase_ profits--just by _identifying the right borrowers based on data we already collect_.

 Challenges:
 * How accurate can the model be?